hhodek/python-challenge/README.md

 In each of the PyBank and PyPoll directories you will find 3 things: a "Resource" folder, an "analysis" folder, and a "main.py" file.
 The "resource" folder holds the CSV file that was read into the scripts, the "analysis" folder holds the exported textfile of the results, and the main.py has the full Python script that was used for the analysis.

 # Credits
-1. I worked with tutor, Richa Prakesh, on both PyPoll and PyBank scripts
+1. I worked with tutors, Richa Prakesh, on both PyPoll and PyBank scripts, & Kyle Goode helped me correct an issue with my variables (missing underscores)
 2. Referenced class activities and VBA-Challenge for reading/writing files/average change calculations/loops/functions
 3. Referenced Pan's repository (https://github.com/pmarbibi12/python-challenge) for coding a new line in textfiles (\n)
+4. Referenced the following website for help with looping functions in Pypoll https://www.freecodecamp.org/news/python-looping-functions/